Home owner grants

 Additional grant (up to $845, including basic grant)

-You may qualify for an additional grant if you are a:
+You may qualify for an additional grant if you are:

-- living with a person with a disability
+- living with a spouse or relative with disabilities

 This program is administered directly by the provincial Home Owner Grant Administration Office.

 - Check to see if you qualify for a low-income supplement for seniors

 Other ways you may be able to claim a grant

 Review these special circumstances to see if you have another opportunity to claim a grant.

 Did you miss applying for a grant last year?